Soller, Truly is a Special Place

 Mallorca, especially Soller and the Tramuntana mountains have been a special place for my family for a long time.
 I started coming to Soller over 20 years ago.
 The first few years it was just my Mum and I, we would spend a week in a hotel overlooking Playa de Repic at Port Soller, and go hiking in the area.
 Later on Chris joined me, he had been to other parts of Mallorca, Pollenca and Cala St Vincent, but like me he fell in love with Soller the first time he visited.
-Jerome had his first holiday here when he just a few weeks old and to him and us it has become a third home.
+Jerome had his first holiday here when he just a few weeks old and to him and us, it has become a third home.
+There are many reasons why the town of Soller is the best place to stay on Mallorca with kids.

 Jerome’s favourite part of Soller, besides the delicious home made ice cream parlour at the entrance of Calle Lluna (the little local main shopping street) is the Tranvia (tram) that runs from the train station through the Soller town centre and later on past orange groves to the Port de Soller.
 The tram dates back to 1913 and is one of the smallest and oldest working tramways in Europe.
 Some of the cars have been imported from Lisbon and Bilbao and are all beautifully restored to their original condition.
 Ever since Jerome was little a ride on the tram was a must at least once during every stay there.
 He would stand outside on the back platform, holding tight to the rail, with a big smile on his face as the tram wriggled its way along.
 The ride takes just under 30 minutes and now costs a rather touristic expense of 6€ one-way, but it is mostly full.